 When deciding what to wear in Europe in winter, choosing your coat is among the most important items.

 Choose something lined and very warm.
-If you’re traveling in central or southern Europe and layer appropriately, something like this or like this should work fine.
+If you’re traveling in central or southern Europe and layer appropriately, something like this should work fine.

-If you’re headed further north or plan to do a lot of outdoor activities in the snow, you’ll want to strongly consider a down coat like this.
+If you’re headed further north or plan to do a lot of outdoor activities in the snow, you’ll want to strongly consider a puffer coat like this.

 If you don’t choose a coat that’s waterproof, be sure to bring along a travel umbrella and/or a raincoat when you go out.